algorealmInc/SwarmNL/README.md

 ### Why Use SwarmNL for Sharding?

 SwarmNL integrates the networking and storage layers to deliver a seamless sharding experience.
-This approach enables nodes to interact directly with the application layer, providing a robust and flexible solution for scalable distributed systems.
+This approach enables nodes to interact directly with the application layer and local environment, providing a robust and flexible solution for scalable distributed systems.

 In essence, SwarmNL is designed to simplify networking so you can focus on building that world-changing application of yours!
 Cheers! 🥂